jccuevas/cpp-docs.es-es/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parámetros

-`complexNum` Número complejo cuya parte real es que deben extraerse.
+*complexNum* el número complejo cuya parte real que se va a extraer.

 ### <a name="return-value"></a>Valor devuelto